-Live, she is a sight to behold; dancing, transcendent, and confrontational, garbed in a skintight technicolor bodysuit.
-Her stage show features the Grundles, her Wonka-esque dancers who interpret the set with an array of amusing costumes and Vaudevillian skits, and long-time bassist Lee Joseph (who doubles on guitar on her recordings).
+Live, she is a sight to behold: dancing, transcendent, and confrontational, garbed in a technicolor bodysuit.
+Her stage show and recordings features long time bassist/guitarist Lee Joseph, drummer Beak Wing (who is related to Grace Slick!), and The Grundles, her Wonka-esque dancers who interpret the set with an array of eccentric costumes and Vaudevillian skits.

 Jesika von Rabbit has been identified with the high desert music scene since before it was a scene.
 The Desert Sun.